volkanunsal/doku/README.md

 # doku

-Commandline tool to generate pdf from markdown.
+Commandline tool to generate a PDF file from markdown input.

 ```
        __      __